marijnh/Eloquent-JavaScript/15_event.md

 {{index "preventDefault method"}}

-You'll often want to call `preventDefault` in touch event handlers, to override the browser's default behavior (which may include scrolling the page on swiping) and to prevent the mouse events from being fired, for which you may _also_ have a handler.
+You'll often want to call `preventDefault` in touch event handlers to override the browser's default behavior (which may include scrolling the page on swiping) and to prevent the mouse events from being fired, for which you may _also_ have a handler.